 - a.
-All uses shall meet the parking standards of the Lac La Biche County Land Use Bylaw, in addition to the following: - i.
-Surface parking shall be separated from buildings by surface treatment variations and or grade separation. - ii.
-Customer parking spaces shall not directly abut buildings and will be separated by a planter/sidewalk area. - iii.
-A continuous internal pedestrian and barrier free walkway must be provided from the perimeter public sidewalk to the principal customer entrance. - iv.
+All uses shall meet the parking standards of the Lac La Biche County Land Use Bylaw, in addition to the following: - A continuous internal pedestrian and barrier free walkway should be considered to provide walkable access from the perimeter public sidewalk to the principal customer entrance. - ii.
 Smaller, well-landscaped parking areas are encouraged.